re-ops/re-pack/notes/KVM.md

     </dhcp>
   </ip>
 </network>

+$ virsh net-define network.xml

 ```

-And used for the non management link card.
+And used for the non management link card define in the template.